egbdfX/SVDimager/README.md

 # Transient-Oriented Imager (TOI)

 We have developed a GPU-accelerated Transient-Oriented Imager (TOI) for Fast Imaging in radio astronomy.
 While it is a core component of the Fast Imaging Pipeline for transient detection, it can also function as a standalone imager, independent of the full pipeline.
+This imager supports flag-based data correction, frequency-dependent weighting (via the WEIGHT_SPECTRUM column), and multi-frequency synthesis (MFS).
 Please see our paper in Section [Reference](https://github.com/egbdfX/SVDimager/tree/main#reference) for more information.

 ## User guidance